Brainwashing through your eyes, natural colors versus artificial ones

 Going to the butcher or supermarket you come across chickens of different colors.
 Compare the more pale-looking animal and then those more yellow-colored ones.
 Looking at that slightly yellow-colored animal, one gets the impression that it looks healthier.

 The label says happy farm chicken and will cost quite a bit more than its pale neighbor, sometimes even double the price.
 What is the difference?
 They mainly fed the pale chicken a diet of wheat, whereas the more yellow chicken was eating corn.

-This is not a debate on what is the better food for a chicken, but a fact is that a chicken also needs weeds and little insects to be, what I call, a happy chicken.
+This is not a debate on what is the better food for a chicken, but the fact is that a chicken also needs weeds and little insects to be, what I call, a happy chicken.
 My chickens are happy chickens and their eggs are wonderful.

 Another deceit is sugar.
 White sugar is 100% sugar and is refined, which is suspicious for some people.
 One would think that brown sugar, therefore, is healthier, made from sugarcane.
 It has this nice toasted light brown color.

 But why would it be healthier when after all it is still some 97% sugar?
 Not a big difference with the white sugar, really.
 This 3% of nearly indescribable little something does not present any health benefit even if people think they are “eating” sugar cane.
 You might even be fooled into thinking you buy brown sugar when actually it is white but with a tic of molasses.

 Now another story is molasses on its own.
-A thick syrup made during the sugar-making process.
+A thick syrup is made during the sugar-making process.
 There are 3 types with each having a color and variation in consistency, flavor, and sugar content.
 Blackstrap is the most concentrated form and contains the most vitamins and minerals.
 A good dose of iron, calcium, magnesium, vitamin B6, and selenium.

 As this product is slightly bitter and is nearly black, even if this is the healthiest by-product of sugar, most people prefer the white refined one.